 Running a WooCommerce store is not easy.
 With hundreds and thousands of products, it’s more challenging.

 You often encounter situations where you need to export different kinds of data externally.
-Maybe for inventory management, reporting, sales, design your marketing campaigns, migration to a new store, etc.
+Maybe for inventory management, reporting, sales, designing your marketing campaigns, migration to a new store, etc.

 Now, there’s a lot beyond CSV export.
 You can gain some solid insights from your products CSV export.
 We’ll look at it later.
 But first, let’s see how you can export products’ data to CSV.